 Optimal Diaphragm Strengthener (ODS)

 By conditioning your lungs and creating pulmonary resistance, your diaphragm is strengthened, thereby making your lungs work harder.
-When lungs work harder, the surface area and elasticity in the alveoli is increased, thus increasing your stamina and ability to go harder at your sport -- or simply have increased energy for daily living.
+When lungs work harder, the surface area and elasticity in the alveoli are increased, thus increasing your stamina and ability to go harder at your sport -- or simply have increased energy for daily living.

 Provided they stay properly balanced amongst themselves, the stronger breathing muscles are, the less oxygen they require so they will borrow less from other muscles in the body.
 Our very special breathing resistance device was invented by a wind instrument player to strengthen the primary breathing muscle which needs exercise just like any other muscle.
-Expect great increase in constitutional/gut/core strength as well when using the Optimal Diaphragm Strengthener.
+Expect a great increase in constitutional/gut/core strength as well when using the Optimal Diaphragm Strengthener.

 Importance of the Thoracic Diaphragm

-Often forgotten, this muscle is one of the most important in terms of athletic performance and all around life and living.
+Often forgotten, this muscle is the most important in terms of athletic performance and all-around life and living.
 Extending across the bottom of your rib cage, this muscle separates your heart and lungs from your abdomen.
 It is fully responsible for controlling breathing in newborns, in part because it is the most efficient muscle in the body for breathing.
 Top class athletes understand this fact and try to strengthen their thoracic diaphragm in order to more fully control their breathing.
 But at what cost?
 Enter exercise induced breathing problems.

-The reason it is necessary to strengthen this muscle is because it is a muscle that can easily weaken, allowing secondary muscles to overtake or distort its primary duty.
-Most adults do not use their thoracic diaphragm to its full potential due to weakening of the muscle that arises from sedentary lifestyles and poor posture.
+The reason it is necessary to strengthen this muscle is that it is a muscle that can easily weaken, allowing secondary muscles to overtake or distort its primary duty.
+Most adults do not use their thoracic diaphragm to its full potential due to the weakening of the muscle that arises from sedentary lifestyles and poor posture.
 Instead they primarily rely on secondary muscles to control breathing, which in turn causes inefficient oxygenation/CO2 balance.

 For all humans including any type of athlete, especially runners or trail walkers, inefficient oxygenation of the blood from a weak thoracic diaphragm makes fatigue hit faster and harder.
-Additionally, the thoracic diaphragm assists with balance and stability, nearly equally critical.
+Additionally, the thoracic diaphragm assists with balance and stability, which are nearly equally critical.
 In short, this muscle has so much impact on human functionality that there is almost no muscle or system that is more critical to strengthen and balance.